skay97/Native-News/README.md

 Native News is a news application built with React Native.
 The app uses NewsApi.org to fetch (pun intended - will refactor to use Axios in the future :bowtie:) news articles and
 Publisher information.
 I also used NativeBase as my UI framework to enhance my interface.

-Aside from testing Native News on simulators, I have a production build running on my cellular device.
-I also intend to make this work with android devices in the future.
+Aside from testing Native News on IOS and Android simulators, I have a production build running on my iPhone.

 # App Functionality
 Here is a breakdown of what the app contains: